patrick-5546/sampleproject/docs/developer_guide/docs.md

 To build for offline usage, uncomment the `offline` plugin in `mkdocs.yml` before running `mkdocs build`.
 For what this does, refer to [the related Material for Mkdocs docs page](https://squidfunk.github.io/mkdocs-material/setup/building-for-offline-usage/).

-## Known Issues

-!!! warning "`mkdocs serve` coverage report"

-    By default, `mkdocs serve` rebuilds all files whenever a watched file is saved.
-    However, an issue arises when it is integrated with [mkdocs-coverage](https://github.com/pawamoy/mkdocs-coverage), which is used to generate the Coverage Report page: if a watched file is while `mkdocs serve` is running, you will get the warning `mkdocs_coverage.plugin: No such HTML report directory: htmlcov`, and the Coverage Report page will not be able to be displayed.

-    A workaround is to use dirty reloading, which only re-builds files that have changed:
-    `mkdocs serve --dirtyreload`, however this often causes inaccurate navigation and reloading behavior.